-Google recently released its third Android Q beta for the next version of Android coming later this year.
-In this guide we’ll go over everything we know about Android Q, what’s new so far, what changed in the Android Q beta 3 release, how many betas are coming and what Android device owners can expect.
+Google recently released its fifth Android Q beta as they continue testing the next version of Android coming later this year.
+In this guide we’ll go over everything we know about Android Q, what’s new so far, what changed in the Android Q beta 5 release, how many betas are left and what owners can expect.

 Android Q Release Date & Betas

 For those that don’t know, Android P debuted in March of 2018 and was later released as Android 9 Pie in August.
 And a similar beta program kicked off in 2016 and 2017 for Android 7.0 Nougat and Android 8.0 Oreo.

 Google already confirmed that they’ll release six betas of Android Q, and we believe it’ll be known officially as Android 10.
 Shown above is the release schedule and timeline, which matches previous years.
-The 5th beta will be considered “stable” and is likely what you’ll want to wait for.
-If you’re daring, try any of the other releases right now.
+The 5th beta is considered “stable” and now that it’s here we feel more confident recommending that users try the beta if they’d like.

 Important Android Q Links